JamieGeddes/jamiegeddes.io/source/about/index.md

 date: 2017-04-15 22:40:02
 ---

 Hi, I'm Jamie Geddes, a professional software engineer with many years of development experience.
 Currently I work for [Craneware](http://www.craneware.com) as a senior software engineer, working with a mix of desktop, web and cloud technologies.
 I have a varied background including everything from writing code for embedded devices to writing modern web applications and services hosted in the cloud.
-In role as a senior software engineer, I develop for Microsoft's Azure platform, but enjoy using AWS services for personal projects.
+In my role as a senior software engineer, I develop for Microsoft's Azure platform, but enjoy using AWS services for personal projects.
 I'm an avid learner and couldn't live without my [Pluralsight](https://www.pluralsight.com/) subscription!

 ### Languages
 - C#
-- Javascript
+- Javascript/NodeJS
 - Delphi
 - PHP